AI-Hypercomputer/accelerator-microbenchmarks/Ironwood/Ironwood_Microbenchmarks_multihost_readme.md

 ## Prerequisites

 - Google Cloud SDK (`gcloud`) installed and authenticated on your local machine or Cloudtop.
-- A Google Cloud project with a multi-host TPU slice provisioned (e.g., v4-8, v5p-16).
+- A Google Cloud project with a multi-host TPU slice provisioned.
+Current recipes are configured to work with TPU 7x-128.
 - SSH access to the TPU nodes configured.
 The script uses `~/.ssh/google_compute_engine` by default for authentication with `gcloud compute tpus tpu-vm ssh`.
 - If `GIT_REPO_URL` points to a private repository, ensure authentication is configured.
 For SSH URLs (`git@host:repo.git`), ensure your SSH key is added to the remote Git service and agent forwarding is working.
 For HTTPS, use a URL with an embedded token or ensure the TPU service account has access permissions.